Builder68/OpenEarlyMacsRAMexpansion/README.md

 Signals from connection point 4.
 (A17), and 5, (A18) are need only for the Mac 128K.

+*#For this refresh mode, must be check that MSRA8F signal is NOT wired from J3 on the aux.board to J5 on the expansion board.
+Otherwise, a SAD MAC error will apear at boot.#*

 Jumper settings for each refresh mode and other functionalities can be found at the end of this document.

 ![LB_512K_scaled copy](https://github.com/user-attachments/assets/7516653b-66f9-4f18-a7ac-8dcdc91c0549)